grammyjs/website/site/docs/hosting/heroku.md

 git init
 ```

-Next, we need to prevent unnecessary files from reaching our production server, in this case `Heroku`.
+Next, we need to prevent unnecessary files from reaching our production server, in this case, `Heroku`.
 Create a file named `.gitignore` in root of our project's directory.
 Then add this list: